frifox/ds5visca/README.md

 # DualSense Controller + PTZOptics VISCA

-Control a PTZOptics camera via VISCA over Serial or IP using a PS5 controller.
+Control a PTZOptics camera via VISCA over Serial or IP using a PlayStation 5 controller - DualSense.

-This projects makes use of 2 packages I wrote to help me interface with DS5 and Visca camera, [frifox/ds5](https://github.com/frifox/ds5) and [frifox/visca](https://github.com/frifox/visca) respectively.
+This projects makes use of 2 packages I wrote to help me interface with DS5 and VISCA camera, [frifox/ds5](https://github.com/frifox/ds5) and [frifox/visca](https://github.com/frifox/visca) respectively.

 DS5 controller will work over Bluetooth and USB.